IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/checkbox.md

 ## Usage

-At its core, the checkbox component allows for a choice between selected/unselected state.
+At its core, the `Checkbox` component allows for a choice between selected/unselected state.
 The default styling is done according to the selection controls specification in the Material Design guidelines.

 <!-- Blazor -->

-To get started with the checkbox component, you will need to include its module, like so:
+To get started with the `Checkbox` component, you will need to include its module, like so:

 ```razor
 IgbCheckboxModule.Register(IgniteUIBlazor);